 Common-law Relationships in British Columbia

 The Family Law Act of British Columbia defines a “spouse” as someone married to another person.
 The relationship existing between spouses and the rights that go with that relationship begins on the date of the marriage.
 The law includes in its definition of “spouse” someone living together with another person.
 This must happen for at least two years in a marriage-like relationship.
 The two-year period is shortened if they had a child together.

 Legal recognition as a spouse is important because it grants rights.
 These rights other provinces reserve exclusively for couples who are in a traditional marriage.
 British Columbia couples in a common-law relationship are entitled to an equal share of assets acquired during the relationship when they split up.
 Ontario, in contrast, grants such property division rights to individuals in a marriage who divorce.
 But they do not grant them to couples in a common-law relationship who split up.

 Proving a British Columbia Common-Law Partnership

 Common-law partnerships lack the legal formalities required for couples entering a traditional marriage.
-Before a couple may get married in British Columbia, one of the parties must apply for a marriage licence at least three months before the ceremony.
+Before a couple may get married in British Columbia, one of the parties must apply for a marriage license.
+This must happen at least three months before the ceremony.
 The fee for the license is $100.
 The ceremony must be performed by someone who is licensed to officiate at marriage ceremonies.

 The government mails a marriage certificate to the couple following the marriage ceremony.
 The certificate is proof of the marriage.

-Couples living in a common-law relationship do not have the convenience of a marriage certificate to prove the existence of their relationship.
+Couples living in a common-law relationship do not have the convenience of a marriage certificate.
+Therefore, it’s harder to prove the existence of their relationship.
 Instead, they must prove the existence of the existence of a marriage-like relationship.
 They must prove the fact that it has existed for at least two years.